 2. Figure out how much time it will take to learn AND explain all the information.

-Determine what the time investment should look like on both sides.
-You don’t want to fly through your topics faster than staff can take in, but you also don’t want to exhaust them by going too long!
+Determine the time investment on both sides.
+You don’t want to fly through your topics faster than staff can absorb.
+But you also don’t want to exhaust them by going on too long.

-Striking the right balance will be based on the density of the information you need to share, and the availability (both mentally and physically) of your staff.
+To strike the right balance, consider the density of the information and the availability (mentally and physically) of staff.

 3. Space out your topics in a way that makes sense.

-In my case, I decided to devote one hour per day over the course of the week to training.
-This way we could dive deep on specific topics, but do so in bite-size chunks.
+In this case, I decided to devote one hour per day over the course of a week.
+That way we could dive deep into specific topics, but in bite-size chunks.

 4. Play to the habits of your audience.